techniq/layerchart/docs/scripts/README.md

 ## Overview

-The `extract-component-api.ts` script scans all Svelte components in `packages/layerchart/src/lib/components` and extracts their prop types (specifically `*PropsWithoutHTML` types) along with JSDoc documentation.
+The `generate-component-api.ts` script scans all Svelte components in `packages/layerchart/src/lib/components` and extracts their prop types (specifically `*PropsWithoutHTML` types) along with JSDoc documentation.

 ## Usage